dpvreony/whipstaff/docs/index.md

 ### Get Coding

 <div class="alert alert-info" role="alert">
-  There is an option to use Nucleotide to generate code for this library, but will be treated as out of scope for this to make the usage principles for this library understandle in their own right.
+  There is an option to use Nucleotide to generate code for this library, but will be treated as out of scope for this to make the usage principles for this library understandable in their own right.
 </div>

 #### Create a controller